Russia On Rails!

 What about facilities?

 It depends a lot on the itinerary.
 I would say that the routes that get the most traffic and bring in the most revenue will get the best facilities.
-These routes are very popular and crowded with tourists and wealthy Russians… both are usually drunk with money hanging from their pockets.
+These routes are very popular and crowded with tourists.

 The most popular short itineraries such as Moscow to major cities like St. Petersburg or Nizhny-Novgorod will be surprisingly nice and clean, where passengers are fresh after an 8-hour over-night sleep, and with clean and comfortable climate controlled cars.